szingaro/bopl-website/pages/sponsoring.md

 <div class="mt-5"></div>

-## Sponsoring BOPL 2020
+<h2 id="supporting-bopl-2020">Sponsoring BOPL 2020</h2>

 ### BOPL 2020 Support tiers

 BOPL welcomes corporate donations.
-To help donors orient on their decision, we include below a set of suggested tiers, donation quotas, and related benefits.
+To help donors orient on their decision, we include below a set of suggested tiers, donation quotas, and related benefits &mdash; <i>tiers are clickable and direct you to the contact [form for donations](#become-sponsor) at the end of this page</i>.

 <div class="card tierLink-bronze mt-3">
 	<a href="#become-sponsor" class="text-reset"><div class="card-header" style="background-color:#f4a460;">